quicwg/base-drafts/draft-ietf-quic-recovery.md

 and timer events further below.
 The function SetLossDetectionTimer defined below shows how the single timer is set.

-#### Handshake Timer
+#### Crypto Handshake Timer

-When a connection has unacknowledged handshake data, the handshake timer is set and when it expires, all unacknowledgedd handshake data is retransmitted.
+When a connection has unacknowledged handshake data, the handshake timer is set and when it expires, all unacknowledgedd CRYPTO data is retransmitted.

 When stateless rejects are in use, the connection is considered immediately closed once a reject is sent, so no timer is set to retransmit the reject.